 How should I prepare for the Sacrament of Reconciliation?

 Sometimes we know what we need to confess.
-Other times we're unclear, or we stay on the surface without going deeper.
+Other times we’re unclear, or we stay on the surface without going deeper.
 There is a form of prayer known as an Examination of Conscience that can help us prepare to make a good Confession.
 You’ll find six different Examinations by clicking this link; it’ll open in a PDF.
 Each examination is a single two-sided document..

 How often should I go to the Sacrament of Reconciliation?